Netlia/documentation/partnerCommunication.md

 ```

 ## EventType event-continue
-Occurs when the event continues.
+Triggered when the input event occurs after `event-start` event.

-A sample of the sent event:
+A sample of the event:

 ```yaml
 {